hydren-crypto/stampchain/docs/src20.md

 3. Disallowed characters:
    a.
 Non-printable Unicode characters
    b.
 Quotation marks: " ` ' outside of regular json delimiters
    c.
-Special characters not present in 2c
+Special characters not present in (2b, 2c) including , in numeric fields
 4. Only numeric values are allowed in the "max", "amt", "lim" fields
 5. Other Qualifications:
-    - The third multisig on the transaction must be to a valid Keyburn address
+    - The third multisig pubkeys must be to a valid Keyburn address
     - not case sensitive DOGE=doge
-    - max mint/transfer/lim amount: uint64_max 18,446,744,073,709,551,615 (**commaas not allowed**, here for readability only)
+    - max mint/transfer/lim amount: uint64_max 18,446,744,073,709,551,615 (**commas not allowed**, here for readability only)
-    - max decimals: 18 (default)
+    - max decimals: 18 (default - no need to specify unless a lower precision is desired)
     - json strings are not order sensitive
     - json strings are not case sensitive
     - MAX, LIM fields are integers only
     - AMT field is a decimal up to uint64 max with 18 decimals
-    - Must be a valid CP transaction for transactions prior to block 796,000
+    - Must be a valid CP transaction for transactions prior to block 796,000 have 0 assets issued, locked, and not divisible
+    - Must be a valid BASE64 as decoded by Python 3.9 base64.b64decode(base64_string prior to block 796,000
+6. Balance Calculations
+    - Mints over the limit are capped - user will receive the limit amount if this is exceeded
+    - Deploys to the same tick which are previously deployed are invalid
+    - Negative mints and transfers are invalid
+    - If a mint is within the limit, but not within the max it is capped at the max value
+    - Any mint where max has already been exceeded is invalid (overmint)
+    - Any transfer over the users balance at the time of transfer is considered invalid and will not impact either users balance ie. if wallet x has 1 KEVIN token and attempts to transfer 10000 KEVIN tokens to user y the entire transaction is invalid

 # SRC-20 Token Example JSON Strings